iconicbot/iconic-narada/README.md

 ## Installation

+Choose one of the following options:

+* Install with npm: `npm install iconic-narada`
-To install Iconic Narada from source, first clone the repository, change directory to `src` folder and then run: `npm install`.
+* To install Iconic Narada from source, first clone the repository and then run: `npm install`.

 ### Edit config